Last modified: Aug 13, 2024

 ModelHeating Power

-Most EVs have a limit on how low the State of Charge can be
+Most EVs have a limit on how low the State of Charge (SOC) can be for preconditioning to activate.

 Kia EV9 GT-Line disabling precondition at 12% SOC

-You can see in this test from Bjørn Nyland how Kia EV9 disables precondition at 12%.
+You can see in this test from Bjørn Nyland how the Kia EV9 disables preconditioning at 12% SOC.

 Battery Cooling

-Typically, manufacturers will derate both charging and power output if the temperature in the battery is too high.
+Typically, manufacturers will derate both charging and power output if the battery temperature is too high.

 To overcome this problem, some EVs have active battery cooling.
 This feature allows the EV to lower the battery’s temperature to a suitable level during charging or driving to increase charging or driving performance.